 The process of developing learning outcomes invites faculty to reflect on, and then translate, that embodied disciplinary knowledge into clear expectations for students in their majors.
 We wouldn't want to leave something as important as student learning and success to guesswork.

 Educational equity depends on individual and collective capacity to reflect on, and clearly articulate, learning goals for students.

-A useful resource for effectively describing your expectations for student learning is the Bloom's Revised Taxonomy.
+A useful resource for effectively describing your expectations for student learning is the revised Bloom's Taxonomy of Cognitive Process Dimensions.